azajay08/fillit/README.md

 Fillit is a paired group project at Hive Helsinki(42).
 As with all Hive projects, they come with restraints and limitations.
 We have to abide by the rules of `Norminette`.
 Here are some of the rules we must follow:

 ```
-* The mandatory part must be written in C
+* Must be written in C
 * 25 lines maximum per function
 * 5 functions maximum per file
 * 80 columns wide maximum